Abstract

 Brighouse and Mullane, as well as Pulvermacher, identify different respects in which my conception of higher education might fail to move the needle on injustice, or is itself unjust.

 Pulvermacher agrees that the institutional principles that follow from the right to higher education are individually necessary and jointly sufficient.
 But his experience at the government table suggests that institutional leaders don’t have the political capital to fully honor these principles.
-If anything, he reports, these efforts may paradoxically
+If anything, he reports, these efforts may paradoxically set-back progress on the right.
+He concludes that the only remedy is a radical reboot of the system.

 Brighouse and Mullane target one of the institutional conditions attached to the right to higher education: full public funding.
 They object that the concept of personal autonomy cannot be separated from the broader socioeconomic conditions that determine the value that a person can derive from that autonomy.
 This makes the problem of unequal benefits, which I fully agree is a major stumbling block to the right (see Chapter 6), intractable.

 Brighouse and Mullane also argue that even if full funding cound be justified on ideal grounds, when we turn to the non-ideal side of the equation we have good autonomy-reasons to put our scarce educational resources in K-12 schooling, as opposed to higher education.
 I agree that autonomy generates good reasons for making K-12 education a distributive priority.
-But I also think that the non-ideality of schooling isn’t strictly about resourcing, and there are moral and prudential limits to how far we can go in making school funding a priority over and against post-school education (
+But I also think that the non-ideality of schooling isn’t strictly about resourcing, and there are moral and prudential limits to how far we can go in making school funding a priority over and against post-school education (RHE, p.
+213-214).

 Furthermore, the recognition of a right to higher education generates additional reasons to reform K-12 schooling that can do more for justice in schools, all things considered, than resourcing alone.
 Here is why: